University of Florida reverses course, says professors can testify against DeSantis administration

 “First, we would like to be abundantly clear that the University of Florida stands firmly behind its commitment to uphold our most sacred right as Americans — the right to free speech — and to faculty members’ right to academic freedom,” Fuchs wrote.
 “Nothing is more fundamental to our existence as an institution of higher learning than these two bedrock principles.
 Vigorous intellectual discussions are at the heart of the marketplace of ideas we celebrate and hold so dear.”

-But that failed to quell the firestorm among faculty and others who saw the prohibition against professors Sharon D. Wright Austin, Daniel A. Smith, and Michael McDonald as a violation of academic freedom.
+But that failed to quell the firestorm among faculty and others who saw the prohibition against McDonald and his fellow professors Sharon D. Wright Austin and Daniel A. Smith as a violation of academic freedom.
 The university’s actions had elicited condemnation from faculty and other leaders across the country.

-“This is completely antithetical to what higher education is as an enterprise,” Irene Mulvey, president of the American Association of University Professors and professor and chair of the Mathematics Department at Fairfield University, said earlier this week.
-“It’s a complete abandonment of the University of Florida’s mission … of the obligation to share the benefit of its research and knowledge for the public good.”
+“It appears as though Fuchs made an exception to a policy that is deeply flawed,” said Irene Mulvey, president of the American Association of University Professors and professor and chair of the Mathematics Department at Fairfield University.

+“He’s managing a PR crisis by making an exception.
+But the policy still stands — which is deeply troubling.
+It never should have happened in the first place,” Mulvey said.

+In September, UF touted its rise to No. 5 on the U.S. News and World Report’s 2022 list of best public schools.
+Fuchs wrote in the UF Alumni Association magazine that it was “very welcome and historic news” to achieve “a milestone decades in the making.”